Tetanus Shot Side Effects and Injuries

 Tetanus shot pain and adverse reactions are common following vaccine administration.
-In severe cases, various side effects include shoulder injuries, Parsonage-Turner Syndrome, Anaphylaxis, and other injuries.
+In severe cases, various side effects include shoulder injuries, Brachial Neuritis, Parsonage-Turner Syndrome, Anaphylaxis, and other injuries.
 If you suffered an adverse reaction or injury after receiving the tetanus vaccine, you may be entitled to compensation from a federal trust fund called the National Vaccine Injury Compensation Program.
 It is important to call your doctor's office immediately if you are suffering severe symptoms following a vaccine administration.

 The TENIVAC Tetanus vaccine, made by Sanofi Pasteur, Ltd., is made up of the following ingredients (not in order of quantity):

 - Aluminum phosphate